unknown-bitcoin/shamir39/readme.md

 # License

-This Shamir39 tool is released under the terms of the MIT license.
+This Shamir39 Pass tool is released under the terms of the MIT license.
 See LICENSE for more information or see https://opensource.org/licenses/MIT.